 You ran with an idea, created a product, launched your company, and found product-market fit.
 Now, you’ve been grinding away at sales.
 You (and your co-founders) lead the sales process, doing everything from lead generation to qualifying to closing.
 Slowly, you’re realizing that you are overextended and need a sales team to continue growing.

 If you find yourself in this position, then this article is for you.
-We’re talking about one of the most important inflection points in the evolution of every tech company: your first sales hires.
+We’re talking about one of the most important inflection points in the evolution of every tech company: how to hire your first sales team member.

-Drawing on our experience helping early-stage tech companies hire, develop sales processes, and build a strong sales team, we’re breaking down the best practices for hiring your first sales team members.
+Drawing on our experience helping early-stage tech companies hire, develop sales processes, and build a strong sales team, we’re breaking down the best practices to hire your first sales team members.
 From when you should consider hiring to defining the profile of the candidate to how to make sure your new team members hit the ground running.
 Let’s walk through it step by step.

 Let’s get it straight, tech companies get off the ground because of founders.
 But there always comes a point in the development of growing companies where the workload is greater than you can handle alone.
 Though there’s no exact equation for when this occurs, we often see it around the point of 10+ paying B2B customers and well-established product-market fit.
 That’s officially “woah, we’re really doing it … and we’re getting too busy” territory for founders.

-Beyond the loose indicator of number of paying customers and heavy workload though, there are a few other, more concrete signs that you should consider hiring sales team members.
+Beyond the loose indicator of number of paying customers and heavy workload though, there are a few other, more concrete signs that you should hire your first sales team member.
 Those include: